oktadev/okta-blog/_source/_posts/2021-05-04-client-credentials-spring-boot.md

 ## Wrapping Up

 In this tutorial you saw two different ways to implement the OAuth 2.0 client credentials flow.
 You created a simple server application.
 You created a client using RestTemplate, a deprecated but still widely used Spring technology.
-And finally you created a client using the newer, asynchronous WebClient, built on Spring's WebFlux package.
+And, finally you created a client using the newer, asynchronous WebClient, built on Spring's WebFlux package.

+// todo: Add GitHub repo
+// todo: add links to related blog posts

 If you have any questions about this post, please add a comment below.
 For more awesome content, follow [@oktadev](https://twitter.com/oktadev) on Twitter, like us [on Facebook](https://www.facebook.com/oktadevelopers/), or subscribe to [our YouTube channel](https://www.youtube.com/channel/UC5AMiWqFVFxF1q9Ya1FuZ_Q).